Rosalinde von Ossietzky-Palm: Biography

 From the 1970s, Ossietzky-Palm became increasingly associated with the University of Oldenburg in its attempt to adopt the name "Carl von Ossietzky Universität Oldenburg".
 Indeed, politicians from Lower Saxony had fought against the university's recognition of Carl von Ossietzky but thanks to Ossietzky-Palm's assistance, the new name was finally adopted.
 In an obituary to Ossietzky-Palm, the university's president Siegfried Grubitzsch stated that no one else had fought more strongly to restore interest in the great democrat.
 In 1981, she had transferred her father's estate to the university, thereby enabling the publication of the Ossietzky-Gesamtausgabe (Ossietzky Complete Edition).
 As a result, in 1991 the university senate named her the institution's first honorary citizen.
 She last visited the university in 1999 in connection with its 25th anniversary.

 Ossietzky-Palm was less successful in her attempt to have the 1931 case against her father re-opened.
 At the time he had been convicted of revealing military secrets.
 He served eight months in prison but was then arrested by the Nazis in connection with the Reichstag fire in February 1933.
-Despite being awarded the Nobel Peace Prize in 1936, he died in a concentration camp in May 1938.
-In 1990, Ossietzky-Palm applied to the Berlin Court of Appeal to have the case re-opened but was unsuccessful as it was deemed there was no new evidence.
-In December 1992, she tried once more but was informed by the Bundesgerichtshof that conviction in 1931 for the betrayal of military secrets could not in 1992 be considered a case in connection with democratic duty.
+Despite being awarded the Nobel Peace Prize in 1936, he died in police custody in May 1938.
+In 1990, Ossietzky-Palm applied to the Berlin Court of Appeal to have the case re-opened, but was unsuccessful as it was deemed there was no new evidence.
+In December 1992, she tried once more, but was informed by the Bundesgerichtshof that conviction in 1931 for the betrayal of military secrets could not in 1992 be considered a case in connection with democratic duty.

 Rosalinde von Ossietzky-Palm died in Stockholm on 7 February 2000.